JoshuaKGoldberg/Goldblog/content/blog/jest-babel-to-swc/index.md

 Interestingly, running `rm -rf node_modules/@swc/core-linux-x64-musl` didn't prevent subsequent tests from passing.
 78M of 152.5MB -more than half!- of the `@swc/core` package install is totally unused on my system.

+I filed [
+Both gnu and musl core distributions installed for Ubuntu Linux ](https://github.com/swc-project/swc/issues/3652) as an issue on the SWC project about the duplicate architecture package.

 > As of February 2022, an [npm RFC for package distributions](https://github.com/npm/rfcs/pull/519) is in review now that would allow for solving this issue.